People Love How Ed Miliband's Twitter Sassiness Is Off The Charts Right Now

 George Osborne…

-Climate change deniers...
+Climate-change deniers…

 Donald Trump…